-There are three mainstream data transfer methods as of now: the radio waves; copper/fiber conductor; and Bluetooth.
+There are three mainstream data transfer methods as of now: radio waves; copper/fiber conductors; and Bluetooth.
 The latter has a very small range and is too slow for data transmission and hence can be dismissed.
-The fiber conductors too need physical wires to be placed all over the country to be connected.
-It is possible but it is not feasible to connect most of the sub-urban areas and especially the rural areas lying far off the main cities and hence cannot be considered a good medium if we are to think about long-term data transmission.
+The fiber conductors, too, need physical wires to be placed all over the country to be connected.
+It is possible, but it is not feasible to connect most of the sub-urban areas and especially the rural areas lying far off the main cities and hence cannot be considered a good medium if we are to think about long-term data transmission.

 Microsoft has been trying to use the TV signals’ whitespace (space left between two bandwidths) for providing Internet to remote areas.
 While it is a good idea, I guess if it pays attention to data over sound, many remote areas will have better coverage.
-Read on to know how.
+Read on to learn how.

 Radio Waves and WiFi are harmful

 GPS and Wi-Fi employ radio waves.
 While Wi-Fi has limits, radio waves don’t and that is why they are used for GPS.
 They are present everywhere and can travel fast to any area provided there are not many physical obstructions.
 Plus they can transmit in all directions and hence are popular for broadcasting.
 But radio waves are harmful.
 Some alternatives must exist that can get us rid of harmful cellular waves and Wi-Fi signals.
 I was following the use of light (photons) as a carrier for data but there has been no breakthrough as yet.
 But I came across a number of research papers when I decided to look into sound as a carrier for data and this page shares my understanding of the research.

 Send Data over Sound – Advantages